“A lot of men aren’t interested in relationships because it’s not what we talk about with other men.”

 Some men have no desire to settle down at all, they enjoy their freedom too much.
 The thought of being in a committed relationship doesn’t outweigh the benefits of having unlimited options.
 Having to “check-in” with someone creates a level of disdain and equates to the feeling of being on timeout.

 Some might even believe that settling down at the moment isn’t feasible, because they have a lot of other things they need to do before considering commitment.
 You might even be able to convince them to spend some time with you, but that’s about as far as it’ll go.
-Some men want to acquire a level of financial independence, want to travel and experience life more before they decide to finally pursue a committed relationship.
+Some men want to acquire a level of financial independence, want to travel, and experience life more before they decide to finally pursue a committed relationship.

 This is a good thing.
 But, I can also see why a lot of women would feel the need to try to convince a man to focus on them and not to pursue what he really wants.
-However, in the end he’ll start to blame you for preventing him from being the best man that he could’ve been and make your life of miserable.
+However, in the end, he’ll start to blame you for preventing him from being the best man that he could’ve been and making your life miserable.
 If you’re in that scenario, it’s best to let him do what he feels is best for him.
 If you mean as much as you believe you do to him, let him focus on obtaining what he truly desires.
 He’ll remember you for that and who knows, he just might come back to you a better man.

 4. He’s Still Healing From a Past Relationship